leocov-dev/tadpoles-backup/README.md

 ## Thanks to
 * @arthurnn - for assistance with Docker image
 * @AndyRPH - for assistance with Bright Horizons support
+* @s0rcy - for assistance with Tadpoles password reset